ByWaleed/Algorithms-and-Data-Structures-Solutions/README.md

 ### Prerequisites

-HackerRank account is recommended to save progress and solutions on the platform.
+HackerRank/LeetCode account is recommended to save progress and solutions on the platform.
 Otherwise, guest account is also available on HackerRank to run the code.

 ## Running the code